erwanM974/hibou_sensor_partial_observation_experiment/README.md

 In those plots:
 - the *x* axis corresponds to a length of the original multi-trace (expressed in terms of the number of times the outer loop is instantiated)
 - the *y* axis corresponds to a percentage of observation.
-At $100$ it is fully observed, at $y < 100$ actions are randomly removed until the length is $y/100$ of the original
+At 100 it is fully observed, at y < 100 actions are randomly removed until the length is y/100 of the original
 - the *z* axis corresponds to the time taken to correctly recognize the multi-trace.

 Results related to the recognition of accepted prefixes are represented on the first row while those related to that of erroneous multi-trace are on the second row.